eclipse-kura/kura/_posts/ref/2000-01-01-mqtt-namespace.md

 identifiers following the best practices established for REST API.
-For example, to set the value for an actuator, a message can be published to the topic "**$EDC/account_name/client_id/app_id/PUT/actuator/1**" with the new value suplliied in the message payload.
+For example, to set the value for an actuator, a message can be published to the topic "**$EDC/account_name/client_id/app_id/PUT/actuator/1**" with the new value supplied in the message payload.

 ### Delete Resources